columbusjs/columbusjs.github.io/_posts/2019-03-20-burton-smith-design-systems-for-developers.markdown

 ---
 date: 2019-03-20 19:00:00
 layout: post
-title: "🎤 Design Systems for Developers"
+title: "Design Systems for Developers"
 speaker: "Burton Smith"
+emoji: 🎤
 ---

 It's a common misconception that Design Systems are for designers.
 While this is true, they are just as much, if not more for developers.
 Design Systems are a collaboration tool to increase communication and reduce the time to market for your products.
 We will talk about what Design Systems are and how you can begin using them today.